 In 1988, Architect George C.T.
 Woo was hired to put a facade on the building that would complement the historic Courthouse.
 The louvers were removed and a facade of synthetic stucco was applied to the building.
 The bas-relief figures were retained on the elevations.
 Richard Haas was hired to paint a trompe l'oeil facade that more resembled the Courthouse.
 Ed A. Wilson was the contractor for the exterior renovations.

-A new Civil Courts Building is being constructed on the block to the east of the Tarrant County College Trinity River East Campus.
-The Civil Courts Building was demolished in 2013.
-The west portico on the Courthouse will be replaced, and the Courthouse grounds restored with only one building on the block.
-The bas-relief limestone figures of Justice were removed and they will be placed on the new Civil Courts Building.
+A new Civil Courts Building was constructed on the block to the east of the Tarrant County College Trinity River East Campus.
+After the building was demolished, the west portico on the Courthouse was replaced, and the Courthouse grounds restored with only one building on the block.
+The bas-relief limestone figures of Justice were removed and they were placed on the new Civil Courts Building.

 Butcher & Sweeney, Fort Worth